UMich-CURLY/drift/README.md

 ## C++17 Compiler

 ## Eigen3
 Required by header files.
-Download and install instructions can be found at: http://eigen.tuxfamily.org. **Required at least 3.1.0**.
+Download and install instructions can be found at: http://eigen.tuxfamily.org. **Requires at least 3.1.0**.

 ## ROS1 or ROS2 (optional)
 Building with ROS is optional.
 For ROS1, version Noetic was used in testing.
 For ROS2, verison Foxy was used in testing.